I. The Law

 8. Abide by departmental, college, University and CSU policies and academic regulations, as all students are expected to do.

 A campus President’s Advisory Committee on Services for Student with Disabilities is mandated by the CSU and the president appoints committee members.
 This committee assists in the evaluation of current campus policies and procedures relating to campus accessibility, architectural access priorities, and academic accommodation of students with disabilities.
 The committee advises on programs, strategies, and timelines for providing access to the university.
-See OSD web page for committee charge and membership.
+See OSD President's Committee on Disability page for committee charge and membership.

 Verification of disability must be provided by an appropriate professional qualified to assess the nature and severity of the disability, and the functional limitations of the individual with the disability as indicated in the CSU Policy for the Provision of Accommodations and Support Services with Disabilities.
 The professional who verifies the disability should not be related to or have a close personal relationship with the individual with the disability.
 When documentation is required, the student shall provide the information on the Medical Assessment Form, which can be obtained from the OSD.
 Students with disabilities of a cognitive nature may provide a psycho-educational assessment as specified in Section V. C. Written verification must be received in the OSD before accommodations may be authorized.
 The OSD Director or designee has the authority to determine disability status based on the documentation provided.